What a great visit to Fredericksburg

 What did we see and do in Fredericksburg?

-Each time we visit Fredericksburg, we manage to not repeat the same activities.
-For example, we stayed in an RV park this trip, not a hotel.
+Each time we visit Fredericksburg, we manage to avoid repeating the same activities.
+For example, on this trip, we stayed in an RV park, not a hotel.
 We visited museums we had not seen before and tried new restaurants.
-It was a completely new adventure in a city we thought we were familiar with already.
+It was a new adventure in a city we thought we were familiar with already.

 Here is where our adventures took us this time around.